Baby products every new mom should have to care for newborns the first few months!

 Yes, I’m sure you already have some time of stroller on your baby item list — but did you remember to include a simple umbrella stroller you can use as baby grows?
 Umbrella strollers are typically inexpensive and can be much easier to handle when you’re traveling.
 I loved my snap-n-go Chicco stroller that worked during the early months for baby, but realized that the “grow-with-baby” jeep stroller I also got was way to bulky to travel with.
-Would have purchased a lite-weight umbrella stroller in retrospect.
+Would have purchased a light-weight umbrella stroller in retrospect.

 4. Portable high chair

 The first time I saw one of these chairs I was amazed how convenient and easy they made traveling with a little one.
 Now I’m not just talking about any portable high chair.
 I’m talking about the ones that can clip on and easily attach to a table or counter top so you can feed baby anytime you visit friends and family who may not have a high chair handy.
 Plus, they are much less bulky than the standard high chair crowding your kitchen.
 I learned about this one a little to late, but now see moms everywhere with them.
 Make sure you add one to your list if you are still shopping around!

 5. Diaper Bag